-How to Take Your Medicine
+How to Take Your Medication

 - Take this medicine by mouth without food.
 Avoid food for at least 2 hours before the dose is taken and avoid food for at least 1 hour after the dose is taken. - Swallow the medicine whole with water. - If you have swallowing difficulties, you may open the capsule and sprinkle onto 1 teaspoon of applesauce and swallow immediately (within 15 minutes).
 Only applesauce should be used.
-Do not sprinkle your medicine on any other food; do not use more than 1 teaspoon of applesauce.
+Do not sprinkle your medication on any other food; do not use more than 1 teaspoon of applesauce.
 Do not store for future use. - Missed dose: If you miss a dose, take your next dose at the regular time and contact your doctor.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.